sodadata/docs/soda-sql/custom-metric-templates.md

 <details>
     <summary>Explain the SQL</summary>
     <ul>
-        <li>First, the query joins the two datasets whose contents you wish to compare using a common numerical ID column, then calculates the difference between the two numerical values and returns a percentage that indicates how different the values are.
+        <li>First, the query joins the two datasets whose contents you wish to compare using a common ID column, and then calculates the difference between the two numerical values and returns a percentage that indicates how different the values are.
 The statement takes into account the directionality of the calculation between datasets.
-It labels the join <code>dataset_join</code>, and the result of the calculation, <code>pcent_difference</code>. </li>
+It labels the join <code>dataset_join</code>, and the result of the calculation, <code>percent_difference</code>. </li>
-        <li>Then, it gets all the rows from <code>dataset_join</code> for which the calculated <code>pcent_difference</code> value exceeds the value you set for <code>acceptance_threshold</code>.
+        <li>Then, it gets all the rows from <code>dataset_join</code> for which the calculated <code>percent_difference</code> value exceeds the value you set for <code>acceptance_threshold</code>.
 This enables you to set a limit on what is an acceptable difference between values in the columns.
 If you want the values of the IDs to be equal, set the threshold to <code>0.0</code>. </li>
     </ul>
 </details>